ritikchauhan-01/ecommerce/README.md

 when the user is not aunthenticated I have made the use of cookie so that site working similar when the user is logged in .

-Payment option is availabel [Here I have used the paypal script and buttons].
+Payment option is availabel [Here I have used the paypal script].